system76/docs/_articles/dual-booting.md

 ---

+## DISCLAIMER

+System76 is not a licensed reseller or installer of the Windows Operating System.
+This article is provided for information purposes only.

+System76 encourages users to take ownership of their machines and install whatever software or operating systems they prefer.
+However, System76 does not guarantee the success or quality of experience when installing Windows.

+The contents of this support article include the **total extent of support and troubleshooting that System76 can provide for Windows**
+Any troubleshooting or software support questions not covered in this article are outside the scope of support and should be referred to Microsoft.

 ## Step 1: Create Install Media

 To create the Install Media on Pop!\_OS and Ubuntu, use the [WoeUSB tool](https://www.dropbox.com/s/8emsfrqkqmf9km9/woeusb_3.3.1a_amd64.deb?dl=0).
 Once you have WoeUSB installed, download [the Windows ISO file](https://www.microsoft.com/en-us/software-download/windows10ISO).